-A Guide to Relaxing Scenic Driving Routes in Newport Beach, CA
+Scenic Driving Routes in Newport Beach

-Buck Gully is a hidden nature preserve and park located in the valley between the San Joaquin Hills and the Newport coast.
+Buck Gully is a coastal canyon bordered by urbanized neighborhoods and the Pelican Hill Golf Club.
 For a real get-away-from-it-all, this park features a wonderfully remote single-track road with only a few bridge crossings for a nice afternoon hike or off-road bike ride.